Tiger Woods' PGA Tour Debut At Riviera In 1992 - Golf Monthly

-Tiger Woods returns to Riviera this week for the first time in 11 years, it's a special tournament to him for a number of reasons...
+Tiger Woods returns to Riviera again this week and it's a special tournament to him for a number of reasons...

 Tiger Woods’ PGA Tour Debut At Riviera In 1992

-Tiger Woods makes his second start of 2018 this week at the Genesis Open at Riviera.
+Tiger Woods makes his second start of 2020 this week at the Genesis Invitational at Riviera.

-The 14-time major winner last played on the PGA Tour in January at the Farmers Insurance Open and came away with a very decent T23rd finish.
+The 14-time major winner last played on the PGA Tour in January at the Farmers Insurance Open and came away with a T9th finish.

-He returns to Riviera this week for the first time since 2006.
-His company, TGR Live, are running the event.
+He returns to Riviera this week once again and his company, TGR Live, are running the event which benefits his foundation.

 Related: Tiger Woods What’s in the bag?